graffixnyc/PollMe/README.md

 Seito Ryu
 Jason Sarwar

-This is a simple application written in nodejs and using mongoDB that allows users to post polls for people to vote on
+This is a simple application written in nodejs and using mongoDB that allows users to post polls for people to vote on.